Arzik1987/prelim/README.md

 ```

 ### Testing the package contents
-To run the generator tests, call <code>pytest</code> in the command line from the project root directoy.
+Call <code>pytest</code> in the command line from the project root directory to run the generator tests.

 ### Exemplary Usage